itsPG/os_hw3/README.md

 vim is recommended.

-However, gedit works fine, and I use [sublime text](http://www.sublimetext.com/) to finish this homework.
+However, gedit works fine, and I use [sublime text](http://www.sublimetext.com/) for this homework.

 ### makefile

-A simple makefile could save you so much time.
+A simple makefile could save you much time.

 ### git / svn

 A good CVS (Concurrent Versions System) could help you track your program and help you recover your code from a failed modifying.
 I use [gitlab](http://gitlabhq.com/) for personal CVS and [github](https://github.com/) for public CVS.
 However, YOU SHOULD DO YOUR HOMEWORK INDIVIDUALLY.
-Any plagiarizing will be punished.
+Plagiarism will be punished.

 ---